-A personal interest in a transaction does not exist if the council member serves on a not-for-profit board without pay and neither the council member nor his immediate family has a personal interest in the not-for-profit organization.
+A personal interest in a transaction does not exist if the council member serves on a not-for-profit board without pay, and neither the council member nor his or her immediate family has a financial interest in the notfor-profit organi- zation.
 (Definition of personal interest in §2.2-3101.)